email2vimalraj/splunk-ds-servicenow-integration/README.md

 ## Notes

-- The `serverclass.conf` writer preserves other sections but overwrites the `whitelist` key in the specified `serverClass:<name>` sections.
+- The `serverclass.conf` writer preserves other sections but overwrites whitelist entries in the specified `serverClass:<name>` sections.
-- Later we can add real CMDB clients (ServiceNow, REST, DB) behind `internal/cmdb`.
+- ServiceNow queries use encoded query syntax; use bearer token or basic auth.